Pros

 Wells Fargo Business offers customers multiple options for reaching support services, including separate phone numbers for general banking queries and online banking/bill pay concerns.
 There’s a different number for reporting fraud or suspicious or unauthorized activity.

 When I called with a question, I heard a recording announcing that the bank was receiving an unusually high volume of calls.
-While I did have to wait on the phone for more than a half-hour, listening to instrumental music, when I finally connected with an agent, she was friendly, helpful, and courteous — and she answered all my questions.
+While I did have to wait, when I finally connected with an agent, she was friendly, helpful, and courteous — and she answered all my questions.

 Wells Fargo Business Reviews & Customer Complaints